Radascript/ia2/README.md

-# How to deploy a Dash-R app to Heroku

-This repo contains the necessary files for deploying a Dash-R app to Heroku.
+# Rada's Individual Assignment #2

+This is Rada's git repo for Individual Assignment 2 for 532.
-The deployed app is hosted here https://dashr-heroku-deployment-demo.herokuapp.com/.
+My little deployed app is hosted here: https://your-happy-place-rada-532.herokuapp.com/

-Steps to reproduce:

-1. `git clone git@github.com:UBC-MDS/dashr-heroku-deployment-demo.git`
-2. `cd dashr-heroku-deployment-demo`
-3. `heroku create --stack container your-heroku-site`
-4. `git push heroku main`
-5. Wait ~15 min for the build to finish.
-6. `heroku ps:scale web=1`
-7. Navigate to `https://you-heroku-site.herokuapp.com` in your browser
+This was a tricky assignment.
+I learned a lot of appreciation for Python in the process.

+Thank you! :)